 This test is easily done by taking a gentle swab of the site where perioral dermatitis is present and then send the sample off to a lab to get tested for bacteria or fungi.
 Your doctor may also want to perform a skin biopsy.
 This is usually done if your skin is not reacting as it should to any prescribed treatment they have recommended.

 What To Avoid To Lower Your Chances of Perioral Dermatitis

-- Look into your current diet and lifestyle to see if any changes can be made there
+- Look into your current diet and lifestyle to see if any changes can be made

 - Check the ingredients of your face cleaning products; remove any with harsh chemicals

 - Avoid steroid cream